Save the Dates!

 At its July 29, 2015, meeting, the IAYT Board of Directors approved a comprehensive set of interim policies that support responsible and ethical practice by providing specific guidelines and procedures for all IAYT members and applicants for membership.
 These interim policies included:

-In August, 2015, the IAYT Ethics Sub-Committee was convened to finalize the Code of Ethics, Grounds for Disciplinary Action, and Procedures for Disciplinary Action for IAYT certified yoga therapists.
-Graduates of IAYT accredited training programs and applicants for the grandparenting process for IAYT certification will be required to read and agree to abide by the Code of Ethics as part of the IAYT certification process beginning in June, 2016.
+In August, 2015, the IAYT Ethics Sub-Committee was convened to finalize the Code of Ethics, Grounds for Disciplinary Action, and Procedures for Disciplinary Action for IAYT certified yoga therapists (C-IAYT).
+Graduates of IAYT accredited training programs and applicants approved under the grandparenting process for IAYT certification are required to read and agree to abide by the Code of Ethics as part of the IAYT certification process which began in June, 2016.

 The Ethics Sub-Committee used the interim Ethics policies as a starting point for discussion and expanded the scope and specificity of the document.
 The revised Code and policies were distributed to the IAYT Board, Certification Committee and Accreditation Committee for comment.
 IAYT members and IAYT member schools were asked to complete an on-line survey about the Code of Ethics, Grounds for Professional Discipline and Procedures for Disciplinary Action.
 The on-line survey remained open from 2/2/16- 2/23/16 with two reminders for survey completion sent during the survey period.